Connections#

 Updating a Connection#

 In the UI, you can update a Connection by navigating to Assets -> Data access -> Connections and clicking the edit button on the Connection you want to edit.
-This button is visible only when cursor is over the Connection object.
+This button is visible only when the cursor is over the Connection object.

 pass the instance to the Project.update_connection() method.